elizabethdaly/project-machine-learning/README.md

 2. Under the repository name, click Clone or download.
 3. Choose "Clone with HTTPS" to copy the address.
 4. Open a terminal on your machine.
 Change the current working directory to the location where you want the cloned directory to be made.
-5. Type git clone, and then paste the URL you copied above.
+5. Type git clone, and then paste the URL you copied above:

 ```git clone https://github.com/elizabethdaly/project-machine-learning```